Code talker: Comanche

-German authorities knew about the use of code talkers during World War I. Joseph Goebbels declared that Native Americans were fellow Aryans.
-In addition, the Germans sent a team of thirty anthropologists to the United States to learn Native American languages before the outbreak of World War II.
-However, the task proved too difficult because of the large array of native languages and dialects.
+German authorities knew about the use of code talkers during World War I. Germans sent a team of thirty anthropologists to the United States to learn Native American languages before the outbreak of World War II.
+However, the task proved too difficult because of the large array of Indigenous languages and dialects.
 Nonetheless, after learning of the Nazi effort, the US Army opted not to implement a large-scale code talker program in the European theater.

-Initially, 17 code talkers were enlisted but three were unable to make the trip across the Atlantic when the unit was finally deployed.
+Initially, 17 code talkers were enlisted, but three could not make the trip across the Atlantic until the unit was finally deployed.
 A total of 14 code talkers using the Comanche language took part in the Invasion of Normandy and served in the 4th Infantry Division in Europe.
 Comanche soldiers of the 4th Signal Company compiled a vocabulary of 250 code terms using words and phrases in their own language.
 Using a substitution method similar to that of the Navajo, the code talkers used descriptive words from the Comanche language for things that did not have translations.
 For example, the Comanche language code term for tank was turtle, bomber was pregnant bird, machine gun was sewing machine, and Adolf Hitler was crazy white man.

 Two Comanche code talkers were assigned to each regiment, and the remainder were assigned to the 4th Infantry Division headquarters.
-Shortly after landing on Utah Beach on June 6, 1944, the Comanche began transmitting messages.
+The Comanche began transmitting messages shortly after landing on Utah Beach on June 6, 1944.
 Some were wounded but none killed.

 In 1989, the French government awarded the Comanche code talkers the Chevalier of the National Order of Merit.
 On November 30, 1999, the United States Department of Defense presented Charles Chibitty with the Knowlton Award, in recognition of his outstanding intelligence work.

 Cree

 In World War II, the Canadian Armed Forces employed First Nations soldiers who spoke the Cree language as code talkers.
-Owing to oaths of secrecy and official classification through 1963, the role of Cree code talkers were less well-known than their US counterparts and went unacknowledged by the Canadian government.
+Owing to oaths of secrecy and official classification through 1963, the role of Cree code talkers was less well-known than their US counterparts and went unacknowledged by the Canadian government.
 A 2016 documentary, Cree Code Talkers, tells the story of one such Métis individual, Charles "Checker" Tomkins.
-Tomkins died in 2003, but was interviewed shortly before his death by the Smithsonian National Museum of the American Indian.
-While he identified some other Cree code talkers, "Tomkins may have been the last of his comrades to know anything of this secret operation."
+Tomkins died in 2003 but was interviewed shortly before his death by the Smithsonian National Museum of the American Indian.
+While he identified other Cree code talkers, "Tomkins may have been the last of his comrades to know anything of this secret operation."

 Hungarian

-In 2022 during the Russo-Ukrainian War, Hungarian language is reported to be used by the Ukrainian army to relay operational military information and orders to circumvent being understood by the invading Russian army without the need to encrypt and decipher the messages.
+In 2022 during the Russo-Ukrainian War, the Hungarian language is reported to be used by the Ukrainian army to relay operational military information and orders to circumvent being understood by the invading Russian army without the need to encrypt and decipher the messages.